ibm-cloud-docs/key-protect/key-rings.md

 # Managing key rings
 {: #managing-key-rings}

-You can use {{site.data.keyword.keymanagementservicefull}} to separate the keys in your service instance.
+You can use {{site.data.keyword.keymanagementservicefull}} to group the keys in your service instance and restrict access controls at a key ring level.
 {: shortdesc}

-As an account admin, you can separate the keys in your
+As an account admin, you can bundle the keys in your
 {{site.data.keyword.keymanagementserviceshort}} service instance into groups called `key rings`.
+A key ring is a collection of keys located within your service instance, in which you can restrict access to via iam access policy.
+For example, if you want to delegate administration to a specific set of keys for an isolated group, you can create a key ring for those keys with an iam access policy that restricts access to that key ring to the specified group.
+Users who have access to that specific key ring can create and manage the resources that exist within the key ring.

-Key rings are a collection of keys that belong to your service instance.
-You can grant access to the key rings within a
+You can grant access to key rings within a
 {{site.data.keyword.keymanagementserviceshort}} instance by using the
-{{site.data.keyword.cloud_notm}} console.
-You can provide different access policies per key ring, for example, you can allow access group A to only view one key ring in your service instance and allow access group B to have access to all of the key rings in your instance.
+{{site.data.keyword.cloud_notm}} console, IAM API, or IAM CLI.
+{: note}

 Before you create a key ring for your
 {{site.data.keyword.keymanagementserviceshort}} instance, keep in mind the